+One cannot stress enough the importance of answer writing practise for UPSC mains.
+The UPSC analyses your quick thought process, analytical skills, understanding of various subjects and grasping power of the questions asked.
 It won’t be wrong to say that your writing skills will be put to the ultimate test with 7 subjective papers that carry 250 marks each, with 3 hours allotted to every paper.

-Practicing answer writing is not limited to a week or two.
+It doesn’t matter if you’ve religiously read and re-read your books if you cannot produce them on paper.
+Practising answer writing is not limited to a week or two.
 It is a continuous part of your study plan that you must follow with determination and dedication.
-Having said all this, let us move on to some great tips that will help you get started with your new regime :-
+Continue reading this article to receive tips for UPSC answer writing practice.

-Tips to Practice Answer Writing
+Tips for Answer Writing Practice for UPSC

-- Write Approx. 15 Words Per Mark
+Write Approximately 15 Words per Mark

-So, your target should be,190 words/8 min approx. for a 12.5 mark question
+So, your target should be,200 words per 8 min approximately for a 12 mark question

-- 150 words/6 minutes approx. for 10 mark question
+- 150 words and 6 minutes approximately for a 10 mark question

 There is no need to waste crucial time in writing unnecessary introductions.
 If you are still keen on writing one, keep it short and minimally vague.